dezziner93/Loan-Calculator/README.md

 # Loan-Calculator
-This is Loan Calculator.You can calculate interest on your payment.
+This is a javascript Loan Calculator.You can calculate interest on your payment.